Driver mode

-- For easy explanation, the following modes are described for the brushed DC motor.
+- For easy understanding, the modes are depicted with the brushed DC motor.

-- This is shared for all families and all algorithms.
+- This is shared across all ESCx families and all algorithms, although some modes might not be implemented in specific cases.

 Schematic for DC motor | mode | name | Description |